 Leave < 3 Days

-- PBL tutor.
+- PBL facilitator

 Leave > 3 Days

-If more than 5 consecutive days of planned leave are required, you will need to inform your year coordinator and email a completed planned leave form to your respective Associate Dean (Phase 1 or Phase 2)
+If more than 5 consecutive days of leave are required, your year coordinator will require completion of a planned leave application form which will also require approval from your respective Associate Dean (Phase 1 or Phase 2)

 Have you found our support information helpful?
 Let us know how we can improve.